- Electronic Funds Transfer (EFT) Mechanisms

 Same Day ACH Requests through SPS

 Same Day ACH payments must be requested manually through SPS and certified by the federal entity's certifying officer.
-All Same Day ACH payment requests through SPS must be made by 2:00 p.m.
-Eastern Time (ET) in order to meet the Federal Reserve's Same Day window of 2:45 p.m.
-ET.
-Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
-All Same Day ACH payment requests through SPS effective this date, must be made by 4:00 p.m.
+All Same Day ACH payment requests through SPS must be made by 4:00 p.m.
 ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
 ET.
-Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
+Same Day ACH requests that miss this processing window will be posted and settled on the next business day.
 Each Same Day ACH payment requested through SPS cannot exceed $100,000.
 The total dollar value of Same Day ACH requests made through SPS by combination of a specific ALC and TAS cannot exceed $50 million on a single payment date.
 If a federal entity certifies Same Day ACH payment requests through SPS from the combination of a specific ALC and TAS that exceed $50 million on a single payment date, all of the payments will settle the following business day.

 Same Day ACH Requests through ASAP

-Effective March 19, 2021, the Same Day ACH processing window will be expanded by two hours.
-All Same Day ACH payment requests through ASAP.gov effective on this date must be submitted by 4:30 p.m.
-ET in order to meet the Federal Reserve’s Same Day window of 4:45 p.m.
-ET.
-Any Same Day ACH requests that miss these processing windows will be posted and settled on the next business day.
-Recipient organizations will be able to request Same Day ACH payments valued at $100,000 or less per payment.
+If allowed by the federal entity's certifying officer, recipient organizations will be able to request Same Day ACH payments valued at $100,000 or less per payment.
 Additionally, recipient organizations cannot request more than $50 million in Same Day ACH, by the combination of ALC and TAS per payment date.
 Same Day ACH payment requests made by recipient organizations from a specific ALC and TAS combination that exceed $50 million on a single payment date will settle the following business day.

 Fedwire is an electronic transfer system developed and maintained by the Federal Reserve that allows a federal entity to make payments with a same-day settlement.
 This payment mechanism is intended for high-dollar, low-volume payments that must be paid the same day the payment is requested.